Rougham Estate in the heart of Suffolk

 THE FASCINATING HISTORY

-The Rougham Estate traces its history back to Roman times and has seen both Saxons and Vikings and was owned by the local abbey for 600 years.
+The Rougham Estate traces its history back to Roman times.
+It has seen both Saxons and Vikings and was owned by the local abbey for 600 years.
 During World War Two an airfield was built and Rougham Hall was bombed.
-It has been owned by the Agnew family since 1904.
+The Estate has been owned by the Agnew family since 1904.

 Where to find us